filbab/to-do-list/README.md

 ## Project setup
 Prerequisite: Docker installed

-To run the project, run the following command in terminal:
+To install the dependencies, run the following command in terminal:

 ```bash
 docker run --rm \